svfarago/python_api_challenge3/README.md

 == Random Notes ===============
-This is my first Pandas project using APIs within a Jupyter Notebook.
+This is my first Pandas project using APIs and mapping within a Jupyter Notebook.
-Time to complete: approximately 20 hours
+Time to complete: approximately 22 hours